masonpimentel/nix-server-onedrive-client/README.md

 - Using the Microsoft application registration portal to set up your OneDrive service API
 - Setting up the Python application that utilizes the API
-- Setting up the cronjobs that can be run on a Unix-based server to execute the Python application at a given interval
+- Setting up the cronjobs that can be run on a *nix-based server to execute the Python application at a given interval

-Note that this guide assumes you are using a Unix cron scheduler but theoretically you could run this from any machine as long as it has a scheduler and can run Python.
+Note that this guide assumes you are using a cron scheduler but theoretically you could run this from any machine as long as it has a scheduler and can run Python.
 In this case we would normally call this machine the 'server' but actually the way it's applied here it's more of a client from how it will be interacting with Microsoft's service API.

 What you will need:
 - A machine with a scheduler that can run Python - ideally with 24/7 availability